-Nice Outfit is a temporary scenography commissioned by the Michigan Arts League to host performances in Detroit’s Harmonie Park.
+Nice Outfit was a temporary scenography commissioned by the Michigan Arts League to host performances in Detroit’s Harmonie Park.
 The project was produced in collaboration with the artist Olayami Dabls, best known for his urban-scaled constructs at the Detroit African Bead Museum.
 The invitation to bring Olayami Dabls’ visual and material sensibility to the epicenter of Detroit’s economic resurgence was neither innocent nor dogmatic.
 Rather, in its calibrated fusion of art and architecture, Nice Outfit explored ways that design can sponsor activity, sustain cultural heritage, and engage public discourse.

-Jean Louis Farges
+Project Leads: Anya Sirota, Jean Louis Farges

-Alan Lucey, Ryan Mason, Ashley Daniels, Hanna Jeffers, Martin Elliot, Eric Howard, Daniel Glick-Unterman, Andre Ali Morgan
+Production Team: Alan Lucey, Ryan Mason, Ashley Daniels, Hanna Jeffers, Martin Elliot, Eric Howard, Daniel Glick-Unterman, Andre Ali Morgan